Some of the contents of the pages on this site are Copyright © 2014 NJH Music

 Whilst it is not incorrect to write a key signature on a tuned percussion part, it is more conventional to write with no key signature and to use accidentals where necessary.

-It is safe to assume that most bands have a pair of timpani.
-Sadly weaker bands still often have hand tuned kettledrums, so on simpler music the composer should avoid too many retunes, each should be preceded by at least 10 seconds of rest and each re-tune should be restricted to a tone or semitone.
-Stronger bands have pedal tuned instruments, and may have a third or even fourth instrument.
+It is safe to assume that most bands have a pair of timpani: usually 26" and 29".
+Sadly a few weaker bands still often only have hand-tuned kettledrums, so on simpler music the composer should avoid too many retunes, each should be preceded by at least 10 seconds of rest and each re-tune should be restricted to a tone or semitone.
+Stronger bands have pedal-tuned instruments, and often have a third or even fourth instrument.
 Mark each re-tune clearly, such as "change D to E".
 When starting, the budding composer should write for two instruments with no retuning.
 The instruments are written in concert pitch in bass clef.
 The larger instrument is capable of low G to C in the second space, the smaller instrument is capable of Bb to F on the fourth line.
 More advanced bands will have instruments capable of tuning to low Eb, but when starting the new composer should avoid those notes.
 A third drum, when available, will usually be a larger instrument.

 Rolls are marked as trills.
 Rolls of higher notes tend to be less pure than those of lower notes which sound closer to one single long note.
 When a roll goes over a bar line, the notes should be tied.